 Mr. Leonard Mususa (66) is a Fellow of the Association of Chartered Certified Accountants (UK) and the Certified Public Accountants of Tanzania.
-Currently a Private Management Consultant, he was the Country Senior Partner of PricewaterhouseCoopers in Tanzania until his retirement in June 2014.
-He also served in other roles, including Head of Assurance Risk and Quality of the PwC Africa Central Region for three years and Head of Risk, Independence and Quality in the PwC East African Market area for two years.
+He was the Country Senior Partner of PricewaterhouseCoopers in Tanzania until his retirement in June 2014 and also served as Regional Head of Risk and Quality of the PwC Assurance business covering the East African Market area.
 He was appointed to the NMG board as an independent non-executive director in March 2015.
-He is the Chairman of the Audit, Risk and Compliance Committee, a member of the Human Resources and Remuneration Committee and the Chairman of Mwananchi Communications Limited in Tanzania.
-He is also a director of NMB Bank PLC (Tanzania), Tanzania Breweries PLC and Reliance Insurance Company (Tanzania) Limited.
+He is the Chairman of the Audit, Risk and Compliance, a member of the Human Resources and Remuneration Committees and is the Chairman of Mwananchi Communications Limited in Tanzania.
+He is also a director of ARM Cement Limited and Chairman of its subsidiaries in Tanzania, a director of National Microfinance Bank PLC (Tanzania), Tanzania Breweries Limited and Reliance Insurance Company (Tanzania) Limited